Current scope

 This view focuses on Amenities signals in British Columbia, Canada, Hotels to help you understand what guests mention most.

 This topic view focuses on Hotels in British Columbia, Canada.
-Compare with country-level data to decide if this is regional variation or a wider trend.
+Compare with country-level data to decide if this is subdivision variation or a wider trend.

 Start with the largest deviation, confirm confidence, then move through the guided journey to execute quickly.